swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 This code will happily compile.
-If the author of the above switch statement was missing a case (perhaps they forgot `.hawaiian` is a flavor), the compiler will error, and force the user to either add a `default:` clause, or to express a behaviour for the missing case.
+If the author of the above switch statement was missing a case (perhaps they forgot `.hawaiian` is a flavor), the compiler will error, and force the user to either add a `default:` clause, or to express a behavior for the missing case.
 The term for this is "exhaustiveness": in the default "non-resilient" dialect, the Swift compiler will ensure that all switch statements over enumerations cover every case that is present.